wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 When an application consists of multiple microservices, you instrument each microservice separately by setting up one or more Wavefront SDKs.
 Doing so causes several helper objects to be created in the instrumented microservice.
 These helper objects work together to create and send metrics, histograms, and trace data to Wavefront.

 The details of creating the helper objects for an SDK are in the setup steps for that SDK's `README` file:
-* In some cases, you edit a configuration file, which enables Wavefront to instantiate the helper objects.
+* In some cases, you edit a configuration file, and Wavefront instantiates the helper object.
-* In other cases, you instantiate the helper objects directly in your code.
+* In other cases, you instantiate the helper object directly in your code.

 The following diagram shows the Wavefront helper objects in a Java microservice that uses Spring Boot to implement RESTful operations to other services:

 ![sdk objects](images/sdk_objects.png)

-The helper objects include:
+The actual set of helper objects in a particular microservice depends on which SDKs you set up.
+A typical set of helper objects includes some or all of the following:

 * An [ApplicationTags](#application-tags) object that describes your application to Wavefront.
-* A framework-specific object (in this case, the Java `WavefrontJerseyFilter`) that collects metrics and histograms.
+* A framework-specific object (such as the Java `WavefrontJerseyFilter` in the diagram) that collects metrics and histograms.
 * [WavefrontTracer and WavefrontSpanReporter](#wavefronttracer-and-wavefrontspanreporter) objects that create and propagate trace data.
 * Several different kinds of [WavefrontReporter objects](#wavefront-reporters) that specify how metrics and histograms are reported.
 * A [WavefrontSender](#wavefrontsender) that specifies whether to send data through a Wavefront proxy or directly to the Wavefront service.